-- Separation from Service: If you left or retired from your job during or after the year you turned 55, you won’t be penalized.
-You also won’t be penalized if you left off retired from a qualified public safety position during or after the year you reach age 50.
-However, these exceptions are applicable only for a qualified retirement plan such as a 401(k) or 403(k).
+- Separation from service: If you leave your job during or after the year you turned 55, you won’t be penalized.
+You also won’t be penalized if you left or retired from a qualified public safety position during or after the year you reach age 50.
+This exception is only applicable only for a qualified retirement plan, such as a 401(k).

-- First Home Purchase: Qualified first-time homebuyers are able to withdraw up to $10,000 from an IRA without incurring the 10% tax penalty.
+- First home purchase: Qualified first-time homebuyers are able to withdraw up to $10,000 from an IRA without incurring the 10% tax penalty.
 Couples can withdraw up to $20,000 (since IRAs are considered individual retirement accounts).

 - Disability: If you have a severe physical or mental disability and are unable to work, you can withdraw money from an IRA or qualified plan without the 10% tax penalty, as long as your doctor signs off on your condition.

-There are many other exceptions that could save you from having to pay a penalty on your early retirement distribution.
+There are some other exceptions that could save you from having to pay a penalty on your early retirement distribution.
 Check out the IRS website for complete details.

-If you withdrew funds from a retirement account during this the fiscal year or are planning to in the future, use TaxSlayer when tax season rolls around.
-We make it easy for you to prepare and file your taxes, no matter your situation.
+TaxSlayer makes it easy for you to prepare and file your taxes, no matter your situation.